 The Bridge on the River Kwai, also known as the Death Railway, is the simple girdered bridge at the north end of town.
 The chief attraction, and one of the most famous World War II memorials in Southeast Asia.
 You can take time to have lunch at the restaurant or have some refreshment and enjoy the beautiful view of the River Kwai Bridge with the river and mountain screen.
 Don’t leave without taking some photo and share your one in a life time experience on your social media.

 Sai Yok Noi Waterfall is popular sightseeing in Sai Nok National Park.
 At the park you will find peaceful stands of forest on the banks of the broad Khwae Noi River.
 Follow the signs from the information center to the nearby suspension bridge for admirable views of Sai Yok Noi waterfall tumbling down a limestone cliff into the river.
 It’s time for relaxation and enjoy cool and clear water for swimming with fish in the streams.
 The amount of water depends on the season: the hot season (March-May) will have less water but clear on waterfalls, the cool season (November-February) might have fog and cold weather, the rainy season (May-October) is the most impressive and the best time to visit because the forests are lush.

 16.00 pm: Return to Bangkok Arrive and drop off at hotel.

-Included: Van rental, driver, petrol, toll way fee, parking fee, insurance and one bottle of drinking water
+Included: Van rental, driver, petrol, toll way fee, parking fee and insurance

 Excluded: Entrance fee and personal expense